Bootstrapping Yang-Mills matrix integrals: Analytic trajectories and eigenvalue distributions

 which are also compatible with our Monte Carlo estimates $0.089(6), 0.066(9), 0.052(5)$.

-As the maximum of the total length is increased by 4, we may allow the powers of the single-matrix moments to be increased by 3 or 4, then there are more possible terms in the multi-length ansatz.
-The analytic trajectory bootstrap results for $(\langle \tr XX\rangle$, $\langle \tr XXXX\rangle)$ become
+As the maximum of the total length is increased by 4, we may allow the powers of the single-matrix moments to be increased by 3 or 4.
+Then there are more possible terms in the multi-length ansatz.
+Instead of \eqref{subleading-1}, we could have